RomainPiel/CatsAndDogs-backend-kotlin/README.md

 # CatsAndDogs-kotlin-server
-A bare bones Kotlin Web Service using Spark framework for the Cats And Dogs Talk
+A bare bones Kotlin Web Service using Spark framework for the Cats And Dogs Talk This is the backend layer, exposed as a data layer to the [backend for frontend](https://github.com/RomainPiel/CatsAndDogs-kotlin-bff).

 ## How to set up the dev environment